ntno/mkdocs-terminal/documentation/docs/tile-grid/tile.md

 `id`

 :   ID to add to the tile's HTML for advanced styling.
+See [Extra CSS] for example.

 `class`

 :   CSS class to add to the tile's HTML for advanced styling.
+See [Extra CSS] for example.

+[Extra CSS]: examples/links-only.md#extra-css